Rintaro

-Rintaro (りんたろう, Rintarō) is the pseudonym of Shigeyuki Hayashi (林 重行, Hayashi Shigeyuki), a well-known director of anime.
+Shigeyuki Hayashi (林 重行, Hayashi Shigeyuki), known professionally as Rintaro (りんたろう, Rintarō) is a Japanese anime director.
 He works frequently with the animation studio Madhouse (which he co-founded), though he is a freelance director not employed directly by any one studio.
 He began working in the animation industry—at age 17—as an in-between animator on the 1958 film Hakujaden.
 His works have won and been nominated for multiple awards, including a nomination for Best Film (Metropolis) at the 2001 Festival de Cine de Sitges.